eurocontrol-asu/node-fdm/README.md

 ### 🤝 Contributing

 Community contributions are welcome!
-See the **[Contribution Guide](https://eurocontrol-asu.github.io/node-fdm/howto/create_architecture/)** for the full details on adding a new architecture.
+See the **[Contribution Guide](https://eurocontrol-asu.github.io/node-fdm/howto/contribute/)** for the full details.

 ---